Arya (actress): Early life and background

-Arya hails from Trivandrum, Kerala, India.
-She did her schooling at the Holy Angel's Convent Trivandrum.
-She is a dancer trained in western, cinematic, and semi-classical styles.
+Arya hails from Thiruvananthapuram.
+She studied at Holy Angel's Convent Thiruvananthapuram.
+She is a dancer trained in Western, cinematic, and semi-classical styles.

 Career

 Arya made her acting debut while she was studying in plus two (higher secondary) when she got the offer to appear in the television series Officer on Amrita TV.
 She appeared in two stories and after that she got married.
 Her sister-in-law Kalpana Susheelan was a model, it persuaded her to search for a career in modelling and began working in commercials for leading clients in the industry, including Chennai Silks and Chemmanur Jewellers.
 It was followed by her first major role in television, the Tamil soap opera Maharani (2009 – 2011) which was a remake of the Malayalam serial Ente Manasaputhri starring her sister-in-law Archana Suseelan.
 After that she took a maternity leave for around two years; on return, she acted in serials such as Mohakkadal, Achante Makkal, and Ardram.

 The turning point in her career came after contesting in the reality television series Stars on Asianet, which was for serial artists.
 In one of the episodes she acted on a spoof of the film Njan Gandharvan.
 Her performance was appreciated by the channel and recommended her name to Diana Sylvester, producer of newly launching comedy show Badai Bungalow (2013 – 2018) who was looking for an actress for Ramesh Pisharody's wife.
 It was her foray as a comedian and a break in her career.
 She was a regular in the cast and portrayed a loggerhead named Arya.
 While doing Badai Bungalow she also did stage show and most notably, the serial Sthreedhanam on Asianet, in which she played Pooja, a bold and outspoken daughter-in-law with a black belt in Karate.
 The role gave her appreciation.